-Use of Medications
+Administration of Medications

 The School shall not be responsible for the diagnosis and treatment of student illness.
-Medication and/or medical procedures required by students should be administered by a parent/legal guardian at home.
-Under exceptional circumstances, prescribed medication and/or medical health-related procedures may be administered by staff Members who are licensed health professionals or who have completed a Board-approved drug administration program conducted by a licensed health professional may.
+Medication and/or medical procedures required by students should be administered by a parent/legal guardianat home.
+Under exceptional circumstances, prescribed medication and/or medical health-related procedures may be administered by staff members who are licensed health professionals or who have completed a Board-approved drug administration program.